Andrew Agnew (actor)

 Andrew William Agnew (born 28 September 1976) is a Scottish actor, singer and director.
-He is best known for playing the role of PC Plum in the BAFTA award-winning CBeebies programme Balamory and Walter in Scot Squad.
+He is best known for playing the role of PC Plum in the BAFTA award-winning CBeebies programme Balamory, Tam in CBeebies Woolly & Tig and Walter in Scots Squad.

 Career

-His television career began with the BBC2 drama Fran's People where he played Colin the Chef.
+Agnew began his television career with the BBC2 drama Fran's People written by Simon Carlysle where he played Colin the Chef.

-He then got his big break, cast as the police officer, PC Plum in CBeebies' Balamory.
+Agnew then got his big break, cast as the police officer, PC Plum in CBeebies' Balamory.

-Along with his acting career, Agnew has Directed for theatre and television, a Children's programme called Me Too. before directing some of the new CBeebies and Tattie Moon hit series Woolly and Tig, series 1 & 2 and the special episode "Hola" filmed in Spain.
+Along with his acting career, Agnew has Directed for theatre and television, a Children's programme called Me Too!. before directing some of the new CBeebies and Tattie Moon hit series Woolly and Tig, series 1 & 2 and the special episode "Hola" filmed in Spain.
 He also appeared in the episodes "The Haircut", "Hogmanay" and "The Play" as Tam.
+He also directed series 1 of My Pet and Me for CBeebies and series 2 of Olga Da Polga on CBeebies for MARAMEDIA.

-He returned to the role of PC Plum in special CBeebies versions of the seasonal nature programmes Springwatch and the BAFTA award-winning Autumnwatch.
+Agnew returned to the role of PC Plum in special CBeebies versions of the seasonal nature programmes Springwatch and the BAFTA award-winning Autumnwatch.
 The character also appeared in continuity announcements during the series' run.

-Returning to the stage he has appeared in many Pantomimes including Peter Pan in Tunbridge Wells he played Smee opposite James Gaddas as Captain Hook.
+Returning to the stage, Agnew has appeared in many Pantomimes including Peter Pan in Tunbridge Wells he played Smee opposite James Gaddas as Captain Hook.
 In 2008 Andrew fronted his own CBeebies Theatre Show for nine months touring the UK; CBeebies at the Theatre – Let's Play.

-He has appeared in 2 Balamory Live Arena shows – "Strike up the Band" and "What's the story?" – and has also completed another 2 Arena tour in CBeebies Live – "Fantasy Circus", in which he played the Ringmaster.
+Agnew has appeared in 2 Balamory Live Arena shows – "Strike up the Band" and "What's the story?" – and has also completed another 2 Arena tour in CBeebies Live – "Fantasy Circus", in which he played the Ringmaster.
 CBeebies Live – Reach to the Stars saw Agnew back in the Police uniform at Wembley Arena in 2012.

-He appeared alongside Su Pollard in Snow White at the Malvern Theatre over 2007 Christmas panto season.
+Agnew appeared alongside Su Pollard in Snow White at the Malvern Theatre over 2007 Christmas panto season.

 and as Mother Goose Christmas 2008 at the Kilmarnock Palace Theatre with Liam Dolan.

-He is also one of the writers of "A Child Made of Love" a play he appeared in at the Tron Theatre, Glasgow in October 2009.
+Agnew played Joseph in "A Child Made of Love" a play he appeared in at the Tron Theatre, Glasgow in October 2009 by Matthew McVarish.
+He worked with him again in the 2023 spring season of A Play, A Pie and A Pint's Quietus in which he played Donald.
+Autumn season of 2025's PPP saw him play Peter in Matt Anderson's Death of an Influencer.